 REQUIRED CONFORMITY OF LAND USE – No building, structure or land shall hereafter be used or occupied and no building or structure or part thereof shall hereafter be erected, constructed, reconstructed, moved or structurally altered unless in conformity with all of the regulations herein speciﬁed for the Zoning District in which it is located.

-CONSTRUCTION & ALTERATIONS – No building or other structure shall hereafter be erected or altered:
+CONSTRUCTION & ALTERATIONS – No building or other structure shall hereafter be erected or altered in any manner contrary to the provisions of this Resolution.

-to accommodate or house a greater number of families;

-to occupy a greater percentage of lot area;

-to have narrower or smaller rear yards, front yards, side yards or other spaces; or

-in any other manner contrary to the provisions of this Resolution.

 LIMITS OF RETROACTIVITY - No yard or lot existing at the time of passage of this Resolution shall be reduced in dimension or area below the minimum requirements set forth herein.
 Yards or lots created after the effective date of this Resolution shall meet at least the minimum requirements established by this Resolution.

-RELIEF – Exceptions to these regulations in speciﬁc cases may be authorized by the Township Board of Zoning Appeals where there are practical difﬁculties of unnecessary hardships in carrying out the strict letter of this Resolution providing such exception is in harmony with the general purpose and intent of the Resolution and in accordance with the procedures and provisions speciﬁed in Article 11.
+RELIEF – Exceptions to these regulations in speciﬁc cases may be authorized by the Township Board of Zoning Appeals where there are practical difﬁculties of unnecessary hardships in carrying out the strict letter of this Resolution in accordance with the procedures and provisions speciﬁed in Article 11.

 HEALTH & SAFETY PREREQUISITE – All land uses as set forth in this Resolution shall comply with all other public health and safety standards, including the Morrow County Board of Health regulations.
 Safe and sanitary facilities meeting all requirements shall be provided when required and a permit for the same obtained from any required ofﬁce before construction or alteration and occupation of the site is initiated.